 This is not an exhaustive list to ensure compliance with GDPR, but should allow Members to provide claims information to the Club.
-For an example of a template clause/notice to be used, please see below document:
+For an example of a template clause/notice to be used, please see document "GDPR clause to be used in crew employment contracts.pdf".